 WHO (World Health Organisation) grading of CNS tumours is based on histological characteristics such as cellularity, mitotic activity, pleomorphism, necrosis, and endothelial proliferation (neoangiogenesis).
 It is used in the WHO classification of CNS tumours.

 It should be noted that at the time of writing (June 2016), increased importance has been given to molecular markers, both in terms of determining a specific diagnosis and in prognosis.
-For example, and IDH wildtype low grade diffuse astrocytoma, is known to have a poor prognosis compared to IDH mutated tumours.
+For example, an IDH wildtype low grade diffuse astrocytoma is known to have a poor prognosis compared to IDH mutated tumours.

 WHO grade I: lesions with low proliferative potential, a frequently discrete nature, and the possibility of cure following surgical resection alone.

-WHO grade II: lesions show atypical cells that are generally infiltrating in nature despite low mitotic activity, they recur more frequently than grade I malignant tumours after local therapy.
+WHO grade II: lesions show atypical cells that are generally infiltrating in nature despite low mitotic activity and they recur more frequently than grade I malignant tumours after local therapy.
 Some tumour types tend to progress to higher grades of malignancy.

-WHO grade III: lesions with histologic evidence of malignancy, including nuclear atypia/anaplasia and increased mitotic activity.
-These lesions have anaplastic histology and infiltrative capacity.
-They are usually treated with aggressive adjuvant radiotherpay and /or chemotherapy.
+WHO grade III: lesions with histologic evidence of malignancy, including nuclear atypia/anaplasia and increased mitotic activity; these lesions have anaplastic histology and infiltrative capacity; they are usually treated with aggressive adjuvant radiotherapy and/or chemotherapy.

-WHO grade IV: lesions that are mitotically active, necrosis-prone, and generally associated with neovascularity and infiltration of surrounding tissue and a propensity for craniospinal dissemination and a rapid postoperative progression and fatal outcomes.
-The lesions are usually treated with aggressive adjuvant therapy, typically Stupp protocol combined chemoradiotherapy.
+WHO grade IV: lesions that are mitotically active, necrosis-prone, and generally associated with neovascularity and infiltration of surrounding tissue, a propensity for craniospinal dissemination, and a rapid postoperative progression and fatal outcomes; the lesions are usually treated with aggressive adjuvant therapy, typically Stupp protocol combined chemoradiotherapy.